 We all remember that there’s no mail delivery on the big holidays–New Year’s, Memorial Day, July 4, Labor Day, Thanksgiving and Christmas–but it’s holidays like Martin Luther King Day, Washington’s Birthday, Columbus Day and Veteran’s Day that sometimes catch us off guard, especially when they fall on a weekend and get moved to a Friday or a Monday.

-The clump of postal holidays at the beginning and end of the year can also compound the delay in mail delivery.
-For example, churches start promoting their Easter services in early 2019 or accounting firms that want to promote their tax preparation services have to consider the effects of Martin Luther King Day and Presidents Day.
-Late in the year, nonprofits have to factor in Veterans Day and Thanksgiving as they plan their end-of-year fund-raising letters.
+There is a heavy load of postal holidays at the beginning and end of the year, which can compound delays in mail delivery.
+Churches promote Easter services early in the year, while accounting firms promoting tax preparation services take the effects of Martin Luther King Day and Presidents Day into consideration for their marketing.
+During their end of the year appeals, nonprofits have to factor in Veterans Day and Thanksgiving as they plan to send fundraising letters.

 Subscribe to our newsletter